An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves

-To conclude this introduction, let us indicate how we prove that $\Psi$ in Theorem \ref{ref-11.1-160} is not Fourier-Mukai (see \S\ref{ref-11-159} below).
-The technical details are somewhat involved but the underlying idea is the following.
-It is well known that $X$ has a tilting bundle~$T$.
-Let $\Gamma=\End_X(T)$.
-Then by functoriality $\Psi(T)$ is an object in $D(\coh(Y))_\Gamma$ (that is: the category of objects in $D(\coh(Y))$ equipped with a $\Gamma$-action).
-However $T$ may also be viewed as an object in $D(\coh(X)_\Gamma)$ and if $\Psi$ were a Fourier-Mukai functor then $\Psi(T)$ would be an object in $D(\coh(Y)_\Gamma)$.
-It turns out there is a non-vanishing homological obstruction against lifting $\Psi(T)$ under the obvious functor $ D(\coh(Y)_\Gamma)\r D(\coh(Y))_\Gamma $ finishing the proof.
+We are now ready to describe the key argument.
+By functoriality $\Psi(T)$ is an object in $D(\coh(Y))_\Gamma$ (that is: the category of objects in $D(\coh(Y))$ equipped with a $\Gamma$-action) and as explained above, if $\Psi$ is Fourier-Mukai then $\Psi(T)$ lifts to the object $\Psi_\Gamma(T)$ in $D^b(\coh(Y)_\Gamma)$.
+It turns out that in our setting there is a homological obstruction against lifting $\Psi(T)$ under the obvious functor

+and we have to prove it is non-zero.
+Now it is more or less a tautology that $L(T)\in D^b(\Xscr_\eta)_\Gamma$ (with $L$ as in \eqref{ref-1.7-9}) does not lift to $D(\Xscr_\eta\otimes \Gamma)$ (as $L$ is a non-Fourier-Mukai functor).
+We show in \S\ref{sec:obstructions} that by general principles the obstruction to the latter lift is sent by a suitable incarnation of $f_\ast$ to the corresponding obstruction against the lift \eqref{eq:lift}.
+Now all we have to do is to show in our example that $f_\ast$ induces an isomorphism between the cohomology groups which are the targets for the obstruction.
+This is carried out \S\ref{ref-11-159}.

 Valery Lunts suggested adding the following immediate corollary of Theorem \ref{ref-11.1-160} for finite dimensional algebras.
 Recall that Rickard proved in \cite[Theorem 3.3]{Ri2} that if $\Gamma$ and $\Lambda$ are derived equivalent $k$-algebras, then there is an equivalence of the form